hammingweight/gangplank/examples/predict/README.md

 ```
 $ curl -s http://localhost:8561/ | grep ^gangplank | grep -v created
-gangplank_predict_predict_total 101.0
+gangplank_predict_total 101.0
-gangplank_predict_predict_time_seconds_total 0.25597500801086426
+gangplank_predict_time_seconds_total 0.2814750671386719
 gangplank_predict_call_total 0.0
 gangplank_predict_call_time_seconds_total 0.0
 ```

-The metrics show that 101 predictions were performed and that the total spent on inference was 0.256 seconds.
+The metrics show that 101 predictions were performed and that the total time spent on inference was 0.281 seconds.
 The last two lines are both 0.0; if instead of invoking `model.predict(x)`, we had invoked `model(x)`, then the metrics `gangplank_predict_call_total` and `gangplank_predict_call_time_seconds_total` would have been incremented.